yakosgit/stat685_pymc_spring2023/README.md

 # stat685_pymc_spring2023
-The goal of this project will be to develop a working knowledge with PyMC
+The goal of this project will be to develop a working knowledge with PyMC, including specifying models and prior distribution, carrying out model diagnostics, and analyzing the output.
+We shall analyze various real datasets as we go along, building expertise analyzing logistic and Poisson regression models and hierarchical Bayesian models.
+We shall finally apply PyMC to quantify uncertainty in a Nuclear Physics application.